Toni-SM/semu.data.visualizer/README.md

 **Enabling the extension** switches the Matplotlib and OpenCV backends **to display graphics and images in the Omniverse app**

-To **revert the changes** (display the graphics and images in a separate application window using the frameworks of the libraries according to the operating system) it is only necessary to disable the extension
+To revert the changes (display graphics and images in the default window outside an Omniverse app) it is only necessary to disable the extension

+> **Note:** The current implementation does not support interaction with the displayed graphics or images